JetBrains/intellij-sdk-docs/basics/run_configurations.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-*Run Configurations* allows users to run a specific type of external processes from within the IDE, e.g., a script, an application, a server, etc. You can provide UI for the user to specify execution options and an option to create a run configuration based on a specific location in the source code.
+*Run Configurations* allow users to run specific external processes from within the IDE, e.g., a script, an application, a server, etc.
+You can provide the UI for the user to specify execution options, and an option to create a run configuration based on a specific location in the source code.

 ## Architectural Overview